AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/errors.md

 **Mitigation**:

-1. Make sure the configured cache storage has enough capacity to allow MSAL.js persist token payload.
-The amount of cache storage required depends on the number of [cached artifacts tokens](./caching.md#cached-artifacts).
+1. Make sure the configured cache storage has enough capacity to allow MSAL.js to persist token payload.
+The amount of cache storage required depends on the number of [cached artifacts](./caching.md#cached-artifacts).
 2. Disable [claimsBasedCachingEnabled](./configuration.md#cache-config-options) cache config option.
 When enabled, it caches access tokens under a key containing the hash of the requested claims.
 Depending on the MSAL.js API usage, it may result in the vast number of access tokens persisted in the cache storage.